sonercakir7/3D-Model-Viewer-And-Exporter/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Creative Commons Reference: This work is inspired by and follows the spirit of the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+To view a copy of the base license, visit: http://creativecommons.org/licenses/by-nc/4.0/